 In addition to our PharmacoSurgery platform, we have a deep and diverse pipeline of preclinical product development programs targeting large market opportunities in inflammation and the CNS covered by a broad intellectual property portfolio.
 In our mannan-binding lectin-associated serine protease-2, or MASP-2, program, we are developing proprietary MASP-2 antibody therapies to treat disorders caused by complement-activated inflammation.
 Our CNS pipeline includes our Addiction program, our Phosphodiesterase 10, or PDE10, program, our PDE7 program and our G protein-coupled receptors, or GPCR, program.
 In our Addiction program, we are developing proprietary compositions that include peroxisome proliferator-activated receptor gamma agonists for the treatment and prevention of addiction to substances of abuse, which may include opioids, nicotine, alcohol and amphetamines, as well as other compulsive behaviors.
 In our PDE10 program, we are developing proprietary compounds to treat schizophrenia.
-Our PDE7 program is based on our demonstration of a previously unknown link between PDE7 and any movement disorders.
+Our PDE7 program is based on our demonstration of a previously unknown link between PDE7 and any movement disorder, such as Parkinson's disease and Restless Legs Syndrome, and we are developing proprietary compounds for the treatment of these and other movement disorders.
 In our GPCR program, we believe that we have the capability to complete high-throughput de-orphanization of orphan GPCRs, or the identification of synthetic molecules that bind the receptors, and to develop product candidates that act at these new potential drug targets.

 We have incurred significant losses since our inception.
 As of September 30, 2009, our accumulated deficit was \$112.8 million and total shareholders' deficit was \$105.3 million.
-We recognized net losses of \$3.9 million, \$7.4 million, \$15.5 million and \$17.4 million for the three months ended September 30, 2009 and 2008, respectively.
+We recognized net losses of \$3.9 million, \$7.4 million, \$15.5 million and \$17.4 million for the three months ended September 30, 2009 and 2008, and for the nine months ended September 30, 2009 and 2008, respectively.
 These losses have resulted principally from expenses incurred in connection with research and development activities, consisting primarily of clinical trials, preclinical studies, and manufacturing services associated with our current product candidates.
 We expect our net losses to increase as we continue to advance our clinical trials, expand our research and development efforts, and add personnel as well as laboratory and office space for our anticipated growth.
-On October 13, 2009, we completed our initial public offering of 6,820,000 shares of our common stock at a price of \$10.00 per share.
-Net cash proceeds